Biomedical Engineering Undergraduate Program

 The Stevens biomedical engineering program produces graduates who possess a broad foundation in engineering and liberal arts, combined with a depth of disciplinary knowledge at the interface of engineering and biology.
 This knowledge is mandatory for success in a biomedical engineering career.
 Biomedical engineering is also an enabling step for a career in medicine, dentistry, business or law.

-- Graduates will identify biomedical engineering challenges and lead solution concepts using their knowledge of fundamental engineering principles, work experience and state-of-the-art tools and techniques.
+- Graduates will identify biomedical engineering challenges and lead solution concepts, are able to nurture new technologies from concept to commercialization by applying their knowledge of fundamental engineering principles, work experience and state-of-the-art tools and techniques.

 - Graduates will establish themselves as leaders in their chosen career path by applying their skills in problem solving, teamwork, ethics, management, communication and their awareness of professional and social issues.

-- (Entrepreneurship) Be able to apply fundamental knowledge in biomedical engineering to nurture new technologies from concept to commercialization.
+- an ability to apply fundamental knowledge in biomedical engineering to nurture new technologies from concept to commercialization.

 The Biomedical Engineering undergraduate program is accredited by the Accreditation Board for Engineering and Technology (ABET).
 Enrollment and Graduation Data